remdui/MultivariateNormativeModeling/README.md

 ### Code Style

-`PEP8` standards are used as code style guide.
+- `PEP8` standard for python code is used as code style guide.
 Docs for PEP8 can be found [here](https://pep8.org/).
-Code style is enforced using the pre-commit hooks and CI/CD pipelines.
+- Code style is enforced using the pre-commit hooks and CI/CD pipelines.
 Manual checks are available using the code quality tools described below in the `Code Quality` section.
+- Type annotations are used to enforce type checking.
+Docs for type annotations can be found [here](https://docs.python.org/3/library/typing.html).

 ### Code Quality